Trump, stewing over election loss, silent as virus surges

 He added that even the good news on Pfizer’s development of a vaccine that showed 90% efficacy in early trial results could be diminished if Trump doesn’t begin coordination efforts with Biden’s team on how to roll out the vaccine.
 Some public health experts believe the task of persuading Americans to take the vaccine and widely distributing it could be as complicated as the vaccine’s development.

 Madhani reported from Chicago.
-Associated Press writers Jill Colvin and Alexandra Jaffe contributed reporting.
+Associated Press writers Jill Colvin and Alexandra Jaffe contributed to this report.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.